Com1t/minimize-update-rounds-for-routing/README.md

 # minimize-update-rounds-for-routing
 Using Round-Based Update Algorithm to minimize update rounds routing path update in SDN
 # Update in SDN
-Sach switch receives the update message and updates its rule independently and asynchronously.
+Since each switch receives the update message and updates its rule independently and asynchronously.
 ![image](https://github.com/Com1t/minimize-update-rounds-for-routing/blob/master/DEMO/001.png)
 To avoid update breaks the connectivity.
 # Round-Based Update Algorithm